mediafly/extensions-documentation/extensions.md

 ### mflyResume
-The app calls this function when the app opens and shows the Interactive.
-If you need to start animation or take other action when the Interactive shows, this is the place to do it.
+The app calls this function when the app opens and shows the Extension.
+If you need to start animation or take other action when the Extension shows, this is the place to do it.

 *Example:*<br>